 We absolutely LOVE going to the Midland Loons games!
 My nephew and I had a blast...obviously!!
 The stadium is so beautiful!
 Usually I don't say that, but it's true!
 It is very clean, the seats are as comfortable as possible, the home team sits in the shade and there are ton of bathrooms.
 The food at the Great Lakes Loons is great too.
 I always get the Michigan Cherry Chicken rollup as it's fresh and tasty.

-Make sure you shop in the Loons loft, I'm sporting a loons baseball shirt that I love so much!
+Make sure you shop in the Loons loft (the Great Lakes Loons store), I'm sporting a loons baseball shirt that I love so much!
+So come on out and watch a Loons minor league baseball game this summer!

 400 S Badour Rd, Midland, MI 48640

-The Chippewa Nature Center is one of my favorite places to wander along a picturesque river while spotting nature.
-The Nature Center offers tons of programs throughout the year for kids and adults.
+The Chippewa Nature Center is one of my favorite places to wander along a picturesque Chippewa river while spotting nature.
+The Chippewa Nature Center in Midland Michigan offers tons of programs throughout the year for kids and adults.

 The Chippewa Nature Center in Midland Michigan encompasses over 1,348 acres of forest, rivers and wetlands.
 The Nature Center is perfect for walking, hiking and biking.